CSTCAC/Test/README.md

 this is a highly experimental system that could be fundamentally flawed in numerous ways, vulnerable to timing attacks, race conditions, double spending and other issues.

-Don't use this system yet / at all.